veev/flint-is-a-place-incidents-map/README.md

 Raw audio files are stored on Amazon AWS, while a smaller json file in the repo `(audio-smallerArray.json)` references their filenames and timestamps.

-I created a geoJSON feature collection `(may10-11-incidents-timestamps-formatted-audio6-yPos-ids.json)` of the original data export of the police incidents data by using Google's geocoding API from the addresses shared with police dispatch.
+I created a geoJSON feature collection `(may10-11-incidents-timestamps-formatted-audio6-yPos-ids.json)` of the original data export of the police incidents data by using Google's geocoding API, and creating lat/lon coordinates from the addresses shared with police dispatch.

 An additional dataset of scraped Facebook comments `(featuresWithPosts-May5-12-sm2.json)` highlights the community's response to the incidents around them.
 A few volunteers take turns listening to the police dispatch audio and create Facebook posts for each one they hear.
 Then community members comment on the post, sharing tips, prayers, and other messages.
 After scraping the comments, I matched them to the geocoded features based on the timestamp and incident type.